2021 HR Trends: What Business Leaders Can Expect After a Turbulent Year

 People Will Take Greater Ownership of Their Skills

-"In 2020, the roles of employees at every level, and in every organization, have changed in some way or another.
-Whether the crisis has forced people to pursue entirely new career paths, or simply re-explore the path they’re on, people are feeling the pressure to take stock of their skills and figure out what new skills they may need to be invaluable to their organization.
+“In 2020, the roles of employees at every level, and in every organisation, have changed in some way or another.
+Whether the crisis has forced people to pursue entirely new career paths, or simply re-explore the path they’re on, people are feeling the pressure to take stock of their skills and figure out what new skills they may need to be invaluable to their organisation.
 Moving forward, we believe the events of 2020 have sparked a sense of autonomy and personal accountability in employees to take their development into their own hands.
-We’ve seen more workers take online learning and development courses this year to up-level the value they bring to their organization.
+We’ve seen more workers take online learning and development courses this year to up-level the value they bring to their organisation.
 Part of taking ownership of skills development is participating in assessments to understand which skills they bring to their company and which skills they need to cultivate.
 An accurate view of skills enables companies to quickly deploy their employees’ unique talents through gig assignments and internal mobility as their company pivots to changing market dynamics.
-It also allows organizations to do skills-based workforce planning to identify and develop the people with adjacent skills to the new and emerging skills required to compete in the future.
+It also allows organisations to do skills-based workforce planning to identify and develop the people with adjacent skills to the new and emerging skills required to compete in the future.
 People will also begin to explore alternate career paths outside of the traditional vertical, functional path that tap into the skills they currently have, the ones they enjoy using (their strengths), and ones they want to learn.
 People and businesses are looking for new ways to adapt in highly volatile markets and skills will become the currency which will drive that change.

 – Heidi Spirgi, Chief Strategy and Marketing Officer